Odin-SMR/qsmr/Settings/q_fields.rst

    Correlation length, in meter, to use when creating Sx.
 LOG_ON: Set to true to impose a positive constrain for the species.

+   Note that when creating L2 data the two outermost points, at each end, of GRID are removed.

 ABS_T_INTERP_ORDER
    An integer.
 The polynomial order to apply for temperature interpolation of the absorption look-up table.
 See further the ARTS workspace variable with the